imaculate/yellowhelixdesigns/content/contact/_index.md

 +++

-Happy to answer queries regarding my jewellery, custom orders, wholesale orders and booking a class.
+Happy to answer any queries regarding my jewellery, custom orders, wholesale orders and booking a class.

 #### [SUBSCRIBE TO MY NEWSLETTER](http://eepurl.com/idJfcj)